dwnhgyl/LegendaryRL/World Reference Files/items&&equipment.md

 Very good damage, poor accuracy, fair parry, 2-hander, Enc=5, cleave=2.

     “Likely built for decorative purposes, this greataxe is a throwback to the tribal warlords that once roamed the northern steppes.
-Heavy and unwieldly, this immense two-handed axe would be viewed as impractical by most human denizens of the modern Strandian continent.
+Heavy and unwieldly, this immense two-handed axe would be viewed as impractical by most human denizens of the modern Strandian empire.
 That said, most of those people don’t wake up in the morning fully intending to slay entire tribes of monsters single-handed.”

 **Shortsword**

-Fair damage, good accuracy, fair parry, Enc=1, backup, throwmalus=2.
+Fair damage, good accuracy, fair parry, Enc=1, backup, throwmalus=3.

     “Once people might have just called this a sword, but new smithing methods have resulted in longer blades.
 Blades of this length typically begin life as back-up weapons issued to Strandian conscripts, but many are sold off by the less scrupulous men of that descriptor, some going so far as to sell each one they are issued.
 Demand is high, as many warriors want a back-up weapon with a bit more bite than a bootknife, and many footpads see the weapons as a good compromise between the dagger and larger blades.